-

 # it is relative to the current working directory.
 Note

-# that using this database hook implicitly enables both
+# that using this database hook implicitly enables

 # path: /var/lib/sqlite/users.db